Sarav-S/aspire-code-challenge/README.md

 I've not handled the following scenarios for this lite version

-- Recalculating the remaining term amount when customer pays extra term amount on a particular term
+- Recalculating the remaining term amount when customer pays extra amount on a particular term
 - Ability to pay all the loan amount in a single term
 - Date validation for the terms ie, as of now customer can pay all the terms on a single day
+- Customers can pay terms on any order ie, pay 3rd term and then 2nd and 1st.